 Today will start with a great breakfast at 6:00 a.m.
 And then we will start a full day at this excellent birding destination.

 Dr. Leslie Holdridge could be considered the father of rain forest science in Costa Rica.
 He established La Selva as a study site on mixed plantations for the improvement of natural resources management in 1954.
 Since its purchase in 1968 by the Organization for Tropical Studies (OTS) itÂ’s been declared a private Biological Reserve and grown into one of the premier sites in the world for research on tropical rain forest.
 La Selva is covered with what is technically known as tropical pre-montane wet forest and more commonly referred to as rainforest.
 There is no better place in Costa Rica to learn about this ever more endangered ecosystem.

 La Selva is a fabulous birding destination with over 400 species recorded in the area.
 Terrific birding opportunities are available in the more open areas both outside and inside the entrance gate.
 It's perhaps the best place in Costa Rica to see Tinamou, which are normally very secretive but here they have become accustomed to the presence of humans.
 The highly endangered Great Green Macaw regularly puts in an appearance at La Selva, This is also a great place to see many species of hummingbirds and tanagers, including the beautiful Passerini's Tanager; other specialties include; Snowy Cotinga, Long-tailed Tyrant, Semiplumbeous Hawk, Broad-billed Motmot, Rufous Motmot, just to mention a few.
-Night at Selva Verde Lodge.
+Night at La Selva.

 Day 4 - Transfer to Arenal Observatory Lodge.